deffer/gotest/README.md

 Running
 --------
+Compiling and running

+    go run "g:\music\Albums\Lacuna Coil\list.m3u" ./

-Compiling and installing as program.
+Compiling and installing as program (This will install it as 'gotest' binary)

     go install github.com\deffer\gotest

-This will install it as 'gotest' binary.
 It is also possible to cd into gotest folder and

     go install hello.go